SeanChenxy/HandMesh/README.md

   If you have difficulty in installing `torch_sparse` etc., please use `whl` file from [here](https://pytorch-geometric.com/whl/).
 + [MPI-IS Mesh](https://github.com/MPI-IS/mesh): We suggest to install this library from the source

-+ Download MANO model from [official website](https://mano.is.tue.mpg.de/), then run
++ Here, you should accept [MANO LICENCE](https://mano.is.tue.mpg.de/license.html).
+Download MANO model from [official website](https://mano.is.tue.mpg.de/), then run
   ```
   ln -s /path/to/mano_v1_2/MANO_RIGHT.pkl template/MANO_RIGHT.pkl
   ```
 + Download the files you need from [Google drive](https://drive.google.com/drive/folders/1MIE0Jo01blG6RWo2trQbXlQ92tMOaLx_?usp=sharing).

 ## Run a demo